2253shubham/2PT-for-isotherms/united_atom_system_analysis/documentation.md

 ### Output Files:
 - The script generates the following files with isotherms data:
-  1. `P_predicted_from_CN.txt`: Prediction of pressures for considered loadings using the Canonical Partition Function approach.
+  1. `P_predicted_from_CN.txt`: Prediction of pressures for considered loadings using the Canonical Partition Function (CN) approach.
-  2. `N_predicted_from_GCN.txt`: Loading predictions for considered pressures using the Grand Canonical Partition Function approach (Method 1).
+  2. `N_predicted_from_GCN.txt`: Loading predictions for considered pressures using the Grand Canonical Partition Function (GCN) approach (Method 1).
-  3. `N_predicted_from_FL.txt`: Loading predictions for considered pressures using the Grand Canonical Partition Function approach (Method 2).
+  3. `N_predicted_from_FL.txt`: Loading predictions for considered pressures using the GCN Function approach (Method 2).

 Refer to the **"2PT Analysis of adsorption"** section of our [publication](https://doi.org/10.1063/5.0099790) for further details.